Dragonmystic707/exalted-reincarnated/docs/System.md

 their rolls.

-Another source is being gifted a point by the Storyteller in exchange for letting certain events unfold as described–in spite of Player actions.
+Another source is being gifted a point by the Storyteller in exchange for letting certain events unfold as described--in spite of Player actions.
 For example, after a combat scene with a recurring antagonist, the Storyteller would grant a Strife point to allow the antagonist to escape without a (successful) pursuit, so they can lick their wounds and